 We all have different body structures, genetically.
 Our bone structure, height to muscle ratio, and metabolism leads to different natural body types that are more suited for different things.
 No one is saying that you can’t have that insane transformation and become the next Arnold, but sometimes its easier to get fit following the routine that fits you the best.

 Although here I talked about how you can choose a routine based on what body you want.
-You should also keep in mind what body type you have and then work around that, rather than just going totally berserk and working on something that will takes ages to yield results.
-Again, and I cannot emphasis this enough, do what makes you happy.
+You should also keep in mind what body type you have and then work around that, rather than just going totally berserk and working on something that will take ages to yield results.

 You can find all these routines and much more on the Fitato App, and much more too.
 Check it out today to build the perfect foundation for a healthier tomorrow!